hotosm/learnosm/beginner/papers.rst

    :align: center
    :width: 350px

 **Step 3:**  Scan your paper into the computer.
-If you don’t have a scanner, you can take a photograph of the paper, if your camera is able to take high quality pictures.
+If you don't have a scanner, you can take a photograph of the paper, if your camera is able to take high quality pictures.
 Upload the image to the Walking Papers website.